-Only solid state and/or microprocessor frequency relays will be allowed on generators to provide off-nominal frequency protection in the range of 57.9-61.0 Hz.
-Electro-mechanical frequency relays can be used only for settings outside the 57.9-61.0 Hz range.
-Synchronous generators connected to the transmission system (34.5 kV and above) should be no more restrictive than the following off-normal frequency operation criteria:
+Only solid state and/or microprocessor frequency relays will be allowed on generators to provide offnominal frequency protection in the range of 57.9-61.0 Hz.
+All generators connected to the transmission system should be no more restrictive than the following off-normal frequency operation criteria within the most current version of NERC Standard PRC-024 (including generators connected to the non-BES transmission system).

-Move to Unit Permitted To Trip Without Delay 6
+Move to Unit Permitted To Trip Without Delay 61.7

-Minimum Output 3 Minutes 6
+Minimum Output 3 Minutes 61.6

-Continuous Operation 6
+Continuous Operation 60.6

+2.15 59.4

-3 Minutes Ę
+3 Minutes 58.4

-30 Seconds 5
+30 Seconds 50.4

-Maximum 7.5 Seconds 5
+Move to Maximum 7.5 Seconds 57.8

-Output 45 Cycles 5
+Output 45 Cvcles 57.3

-Ę
+57.0

 Unit Permitted To Trip Without Delay